wejlab/TBSignatureProfiler/README.md

 devtools::install_github("compbiomed/TBSignatureProfiler")
 ```

-* Install the release version of the package from Bioconductor
+* Install the release version of the package from Bioconductor:

 ``` r
 if (!requireNamespace("BiocManager", quietly=TRUE))